hoffmanap/housingstrategy/README.md

 - Jobs: `(lotSqft × 0.5) / 1000` (ground-floor commercial space at 1,000 sq ft per job)

 **When combined with other interventions:**
-- Units from other policies are multiplied by 1.20 (a 20% boost reflecting that eliminating parking requirements enables more of the lot to be used for building)
+- Units from other policies are multiplied by 1.20 (a 20% boost reflecting that eliminating parking requirements enables more of the lot to be used for building) — **except Midrise and Mansion Conversion**, which already model parking directly (Midrise by skipping its own parking-land deduction, Mansion Conversion by assuming no parking at all).
+Boosting them again would count the same freed-up space twice.
 - Jobs: `(lotSqft × 0.5) / 1000` (same formula, applied independently)

 **Single-use rule:**